Quantum geometry of bosonic Bogoliubov quasiparticles

-We test our proposal for extracting the symplectic quantum geometric tensor via excitation rates to other Bogoliubov modes by simulating the time evolution for initially populated Bogoliubov modes corresponding to the upper particle band.
-The parameter modulation \eqref{eq:dynamical-matrix-periodic-modulation} is induced by periodically shaking the Bogoliubov-Haldane model along the lattice directions $x$ and $y$.
-In the reference frame co-moving with the lattice, the corresponding inertial forces directly induce modulations of the parameters $q_x$ and $q_y$, respectively~\cite{Note3}.
-In Figs.~\ref{fig:Int-Rate-GxxBxy}(a)-(b) we present the ideal symplectic quantum metric $g_{xx}^+(\qv )$ and Berry curvature $B_{xy}^+(\qv )$ of the upper quasiparticle for $Un/J_1=3$ together with the integrated rates \eqref{eq:ETDPT-integrated-rate-SQG},\eqref{eq:ETDPT-integrated-rate-offdiag} obtained from the time evolution.
-In Figs.~\ref{fig:Int-Rate-GxxBxy}(c)-(d) we compare the ideal and integrated values for the same quantities along a high-symmetry path in quasimomentum space for $Un/J_1=0$ (corresponding to a number-conserving model) and $Un/J_1=3$.
-We find very good agreement between the ideal and integrated symplectic quantum geometric quantities, validating our scheme for extracting the components of the SQGT.
-Results for $g^+_{xx}(\qv )$ and $g^+_{xy}(\qv )$ are presented in the SM~\cite{Note3}.
-Experimentally, the Bogoliubov excitation fraction can be measured by relating the presence of Bogoliubov quasiparticles to the quasimomentum distribution of the original particles, which can be observed using standard time-of-flight imaging techniques~\cite{Vogels2002,Brunello2000,Note3}.
+We test our proposal for extracting the symplectic quantum geometric tensor from excitation rates to other Bogoliubov modes by simulating the time evolution for initially populated Bogoliubov modes corresponding to the upper particle band.
+The parameter modulation~\eqref{eq:dynamical-matrix-periodic-modulation} is induced by periodically shaking the Bogoliubov-Haldane model along the lattice directions $x$ and $y$.
+In the reference frame co-moving with the lattice, the corresponding inertial forces directly induce modulations of the parameters $q_x$ and $q_y$, respectively~\cite{Note5}.
+In Figs.~\ref{fig:Int-Rate-GxxBxy}(a)-(b) we present the exact symplectic quantum metric $g_{xx}^+(\qv )$ and Berry curvature $B_{xy}^+(\qv )$ of the upper quasiparticle for $Un/J_1=3$ together with the numerically integrated excitation rates obtained from the time evolution~\cite{Note5}.
+In Figs.~\ref{fig:Int-Rate-GxxBxy}(c)-(d) we compare the exact and integrated values for the same quantities along a high-symmetry path in quasimomentum space for $Un/J_1=0$ (corresponding to the bare number-conserving Haldane model) and $Un/J_1=3$.
+We find very good agreement between the exact and integrated symplectic quantum geometric quantities, validating our scheme for extracting the components of the SQGT.
+Results for $g^+_{xx}(\qv )$ and $g^+_{xy}(\qv )$ are presented in the SM~\cite{Note5}.
+Experimentally, the Bogoliubov excitation fraction can be measured by relating the presence of Bogoliubov quasiparticles to the quasimomentum distribution of the original particles, which can be observed using time-of-flight imaging techniques~\cite{Vogels2002,Brunello2000,Note5}.